FATF Virtual Assets Contact Group (VACG): 21’s Takeaways

 Regulated vs Operated

 The difficulty of regulating VASPs with their operational unit in a different jurisdiction than they are licenced in was discussed.
 Consequently, VASPs will be mandated to obtain a licence in the jurisdiction where their operational unit is active.
-The Market in Crypto Assets (MiCA) is an example of a regulation adopting this stance.
+The Markets in Crypto Assets (MiCA) is an example of a regulation adopting this stance.

 The Travel Rule Is Not Regulators Playing Big Brother